 Call your health care provider if:

 A blood test can detect the gene responsible for the platelet defect.
-Genetic counseling may be helpful to couples with a family history of a congenital platelet function defect who are planning to have children in the future.
+You may wish to seek genetic counseling if you have a family history of this problem and are considering having children.

 Platelet storage pool disorder; Glanzmann's thrombasthenia; Bernard-Soulier syndrome; Platelet function defects - congenital